gregorychernyavskiy/Data-Structures-and-Design-Algorithms/README.md

 ### Hash Usage

 #### Description
-Hash maps and hash sets are fundamental data structures used for fast access and retrieval of data.
-They are based on hashing, which allows for nearly constant time complexity for search, insert, and delete operations.
-Hash maps store key-value pairs, while hash sets store unique elements.
+Hash maps are essential data structures designed for fast data access and retrieval.
+Utilizing hashing, they achieve nearly constant time complexity for operations like search, insert, and delete.
+Unlike hash sets, which store unique elements, hash maps organize data in key-value pairs, making them ideal for mapping and associative operations.

 ---